Prince Francis Joseph of Braganza: Early life

-Francis Joseph was born in Meran, Austria (now in Italy), the second son of the Miguelist pretender to the Portuguese throne Miguel, Duke of Braganza and his first wife Princess Elisabeth of Thurn and Taxis.
+Francis Joseph was born in Meran, Austria (now in Italy), the second son of the Miguelist pretender to the Portuguese throne Miguel Januário, Duke of Braganza and his first wife Princess Elisabeth of Thurn and Taxis.
 He was the namesake of his godfather Emperor Francis Joseph I of Austria.
 His elder brother, Prince Miguel, Duke of Viseu, was married to the American Anita Stewart.
 In order to get the consent of his father to marry Anita, his brother Dom Miguel had to renounce all claim to the throne of Portugal in favor of Prince Francis Joseph.

 Francis Joseph's father was the head of the non reigning branch of the Portuguese Royal House that had been exiled from Portugal.
 The exile was the result of the Portuguese law of banishment of 1834 and the constitution of 1838 which was brought about because his grandfather, King Miguel I of Portugal, had in 1828 usurped the throne of Portugal from Queen Maria II.
 His grandfather reigned as king until 1834 when Maria II was restored.